-Accounting software typically covers the management of areas such as financial reporting, accounts payables and receivables, banking, recording of basic revenues/sales and more.
-On the other hand, ERP solutions includes multiple modules with accounting being one of them.
-Other modules include supply chain, planning, inventory management, warehouse management, production, HR, sales, purchasing, etc.
+Accounting software typically covers the management of areas such as financial reporting, accounts payables and receivables, banking, and recording of basic revenues/sales ERP solutions include multiple modules with accounting being one of them.
+Other modules include supply chain, planning, inventory management, warehouse management, production, HR, sales, purchasing, and more.

-However, there are many people who use the terms “Accounting software” and “ERP software interchangeably.
-In this blog we’ll walk you through the differences between accounting software and ERP solutions.
+However, many people use the terms “accounting software” and “ERP software” interchangeably.
+In this blog, we’ll walk you through the differences between accounting software and ERP solutions.

-As research indicates1, an increasingly competitive market compels organizations to adopt ERP solutions in order to keep pace with their competitors.
+As research indicates1, an increasingly competitive market compels organizations to adopt ERP solutions to keep pace with their competitors.

 As small and midsized manufacturers (and businesses in general) grapple with out of control business processes, caused in part by the disconnect between accounting and plant floor operations, the need for a single view of organizational processes is driving the adoption of ERP solutions.
 The demand for ERP software is expected to grow rapidly.

 Let’s understand the difference between accounting software and ERP in detail: